oracle-livelabs/adb/movie-stream-story-lite/predict-churn/predict-churn.md

     ![Churn AutoML Step 3 target selection](images/oml-churn-automl-target-selection.png " ")

     On the left side, just under **Data Source**, you'll find that **Classification** is the selected **Prediction Type**.
-This is because OML AutoML detected that our **Predict** column, or `TARGET` attribute, has only two distinct values and as such this is a binary classification problem.
-The other option is **Regression**, which is not appropriate for our problem.
+This is selected because AutoML detected that our **Predict** column, or `TARGET` attribute, has only two distinct values and therefore is a binary classification problem.
+The other prediction type, **Regression**, is not appropriate for our problem.

-6. Use Additional Settings to customize processing
+9. Use Additional Settings to customize processing

     Expand the **Additional Settings** section by clicking the triangle next to its name.
-The default values for **Maximum Top Models** is **5**, but we will reduce that to **2** to make it a bit faster for this workshop.
-Also, we will increase the **Database Service Level** to **HIGH**.
+The default values for **Maximum Top Models** is **5**, but we will reduce that to **2** in order to make processing a bit faster for this workshop.
+Also, increase the **Database Service Level** to **HIGH**.
 Read more about Service Levels with OML AutoML UI in [this Blog Post](https://blogs.oracle.com/machinelearning/oml-automl-ui-4-things-you-can-do-that-affect-performance).

-    We are going to leave the **Algorithms** selections as is, which means that OML AutoML will try each of these algorithms to find the best one for us.
+    We are going to leave the **Algorithms** selections as is, which means that OML AutoML will try each of these algorithms to find the best one for our situation.

-    Here's what our selections look like.
+    Make sure your selections look like the following:

     ![Churn AutoML Step 3 additional settings](images/oml-churn-automl-additional-settings.png " ")